harmony-one/h/progress/rikako-hatoya.md

 2025-04-02 Wed: Continuation with research on strategies for Euler Finance by researching through GitHub repos.
+Looked into best strategies using leverage.

 2025-04-01 Tue: Started compiling a summary document listing all features of euler.
 Researched and summarized liquidation/penalties, etc and now researching strategies.
 Summarization on docs for past exploits and analysis of best leverage ratios